spatie/laravel-translation-loader/README.md

 Spatie\TranslationLoader\TranslationServiceProvider::class,
 ```

-You must publish and run the migrations to create the `language_lines` table:
+You must publish and run the migrations to create the `language_lines` table otherwise only file translations will be loaded:

 ```bash
 php artisan vendor:publish --provider="Spatie\TranslationLoader\TranslationServiceProvider" --tag="migrations"